CARES Act Resources & Frequently Asked Questions

 - Donations to food shelves or other social support programs:

 - Grant program to local businesses or individuals.
-Since grants are not commonly given by towns, it is strongly recommended that the town works with their private town attorney in building this system:
+Since grants are not commonly given by towns, it is strongly recommended that the town works with their private town attorney or in cooperation with the county that the town is located in, if such a program is established, in building this system:

 Help America Vote Act CARES Act Grant: